briHalterman/codecademy-js-challenges/README.md

 The following JavaScript code challenges are included in this project:

 - [x] Challenge 1: Print all even numbers from 0 – 10
+- [ ] Challenge 1 Alternative: Print all even numbers from 0 – 10
 - [x] Challenge 2: Print a table containing multiplication tables
 - [x] Challenge 3: Create a length converter function
 - [ ] Challenge 3 Bonus: Implement ability to make more length conversions